ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 Have a look at the `crypto/src/transactions/builder` folder where you will see how it is implemented for each transaction type.

-Based on this, we can create a `builder` directory inside our plugin, and implement our BusinessBuilder:
+Based on this, we can create a `builder` directory inside our plugin, and implement our BusinessRegistrationBuilder:

 ```ts
 import { Interfaces, Transactions, Utils } from "@arkecosystem/crypto";